graymeta/terraform-aws-irisanywhere/README.md

 * The networking is configured by utilizing the Graymeta irisanywhere version best suited for the customer needs.
 All networking components will be created for when running the Graymeta terraform below.

-***
-## Iris Anywhere Admin Server
-Deploy an Iris Admin management server.
-This application provides comprehensive administrative capabilities, API and development support.
-An Iris Admin Server must be deployed, licensed and configured prior to the deployment of the Autoscaling Groups as there are dependent variables ascertained during the process.

-The below example will allow the customer to deploy the Iris Admin Server.
-After the deployment is complete navigate to the instance's https://{IPv4 DNS}:8021 to log in to the Iris Admin Server.
-Once successfully logged in, contact support@graymeta.com to license the product as well as retrieve the necessary variables to deploy the Iris Anywhere Autoscaling Groups.

 ## Resulting AWS Services and Architecture Diagram
 ![Iris Anywhere FTR](https://user-images.githubusercontent.com/13397511/191809033-b4e93fe0-42c7-4edb-baaa-132d439abcfc.jpg)